 How to be SAFE when the water is still cold

 When the air temperature warms up in spring, we tend to think we're good to go on boats.
 Not true.
-Today (April 6, 2020), the water temperature is only 52 degrees.
+Today (March 24, 2021), the water temperature is only 48 degrees at Thomas Point Light.
 This means PFDs at all times on boats.
 This means DRY SUITS if you're paddling, even if you're a good swimmer, even if you're staying close to shore.
 You're serious mariners with seamanship skills--do the right thing.
 Think you're invicible?
 Watch the video below.

 In a great video produced by the National Water Safety Congress, eight participants are subjected to cold water to see how they do.
 Viewers watch as swimmers struggle to gain their composure and swim to a buoy 40 yards away.